 This listing of claims will replace all prior versions and listings of claims in the application.

-1. (Original) A foldable electronic device comprising: a first housing; a second housing; a hinge that connects the first housing to the second housing; and a display supported by the first housing and the second housing.
+1. (Currently Amended) A foldable electronic device comprising: a first housing; a second housing; a hinge assembly that rotatably connects the first housing to the second housing; and a flexible display supported by the first housing and the second housing.

 2. (Original) The device of claim 1, wherein the display is continuous across the hinge.

-3. (Original) The device of claim 1, wherein the resilient member biases the hinge toward a closed position.
+3. (Currently Amended) The device of claim 1, wherein a resilient member biases the hinge toward a closed position.

+4. (New) The device of claim 1, wherein the hinge assembly comprises a friction band that resists rotation of the first housing beyond a predetermined angle.

 REMARKS